Speaking Sound Doctrine

 For us to act contrary to supreme authority of Jesus Christ is foolishness.
 Consider if someone today plans to establish a manufacturing company and invests his own money and effort, determining to make and sell cupcakes.
 We understand that he alone has the right to decide what will be the name of his company, the recipes for his cupcakes, the qualifications required of his employees, the selling price of his products, and his hours of store operation.
 Intuitively, no employee has the right without the owner's consent to change anything, because it is not his company.
 Even if he dares to change just one thing, it is deemed insubordination and non-conformance: action worthy of employee dismissal.
 If one would want to change the recipes, change the product form, or change the selling price, he would need to start his own company, wherein he would have control over these things.
 However, in doing so, he could not legitimately claim that it is the same company as the original, regardless of what name he gives his new company.

 As easy as this is to understand, these principles are completely lost in application in every other religious institution today, even though they might claim allegiance to Jehovah God.
-These institutions have actually changed their head; they follow the teaching of some man who is a reformer or inventor of new doctrine.
+These institutions have actually changed their head; stepping beyond the doctrine of Christ, they follow the teaching of some man who is a reformer or inventor of new doctrine.
 They often change the institution's name to honor the originator or reflect some principle of their new doctrine.
 Terms of membership are changed, as well as the structure and organization of these bodies.
 Moreover, as will be the focus of this study, they change the mission, purpose, and function of the church.
 Even though they might still claim to be a part of the Lord's church, if they change just one thing, Jesus Christ is no longer the controller.
 It is no longer the Lord's church but man's by hostile take-over.
 We need to understand that God is angry with such rebellion, but this is the operating principle of denominationalism today.
-Looking to scripture, the rebellion of Korah and the resulting consequences are recorded as an example for our instruction.
+Looking to scripture, the rebellion of Korah and the resulting consequences are recorded as an example for our instruction (Numbers 16:3-33).

 Leviticus 10:1-3 Then Nadab and Abihu, the sons of Aaron, each took his censer and put fire in it, put incense on it, and offered profane fire before the LORD, which He had not commanded them.
 2 So fire went out from the LORD and devoured them, and they died before the LORD.
 3 And Moses said to Aaron, "This is what the LORD spoke, saying: 'By those who come near Me I must be regarded as holy; And before all the people I must be glorified.'"
 So Aaron held his peace.